Course Syllabus Fall 2014

 Course Description: This course is a laboratory component and must be taken concurrently with PH 140 College Physics I lecture.
 This course is designed to help you improve your understanding of the physics concepts presented in the lecture through the use of hands-on experiences and problem solving.
 You will be provided an opportunity to improve you quantitative skills of measurement and analysis, and be expected to clearly communicate your results.

 Attendance: You are expected to attend class regularly and be on time.
 If you must miss class for a good reason, provide a written request to the instructor for permission to complete the lab at different time.
 In your request provide the reason for the absence and several times that you are available to make up the lab.
+Labs for excused absences must be completed within a week of returning to class.

 Academic Honesty Policy: The following ESU “Academic Honesty Policy” pertains and will be enforced: “Academic dishonesty, a basis for disciplinary action, includes but is not limited to activities such as cheating and plagiarism (presenting as one’s own the intellectual or creative accomplishments of another without giving credit to the source or sources).”
 Academic dishonesty can result in severe penalties.
 Possible penalties may include an assignment grade of F, a course grade of F, or dismissal from the university.